 A final elective component, which can be added to either the Bronze, Silver, or Gold recognition, is the Laurels in EMS Emergency Preparedness Research distinction.
 Completion of an optional research initiative in collaboration with NCEMSF earns this title.

-All application materials must be received at least two-weeks prior to the start of the annual NCEMSF conference for the year in which the campus is to be considered for the award or renewal of the award.
+All application materials must be received by the Friday two weeks prior to the start of the annual NCEMSF conference for the year in which the campus is to be considered for the award or renewal of the award.
 Please e-mail: firstname.lastname@example.org with any questions regarding the application process or the designation.

 2015 (Inaugural Year of Program):

 - Rowan University (Rowan University EMS) - Bronze